wlicb/UserInteractionTracker/README.md

 # User Interaction Recorder
-This extension is build on top of the [chrome extension typescript starter](https://github.com/chibat/chrome-extension-typescript-starter).
+This extension is built on top of the [chrome extension typescript starter](https://github.com/chibat/chrome-extension-typescript-starter).

 ## Introduction
 The User Interaction Recorder is a Chrome extension that records user interactions on amazon web pages